gnandous/rx-player/doc/architecture/stream/buffer_handler.md

      ^
 ```

-At the end, we should only have _Period Buffer[s]_ for consecutive Period[s]:
+At the end, we should only have _PeriodBuffer[s]_ for consecutive Period[s]:
   - The first chronological one is the one currently seen by the user.
   - The last chronological one is the only one downloading content.
-  - In between, we only have full consecutive _Period Buffers_.
+  - In between, we only have full consecutive _PeriodBuffers_.

 ### Communication with the API

-The Stream communicates to the API about creations and destructions of _Period Buffers_ respectively through ``"periodBufferReady"`` and ``"periodBufferCleared"`` events.
+The Stream communicates to the API about creations and destructions of _PeriodBuffers_ respectively through ``"periodBufferReady"`` and ``"periodBufferCleared"`` events.

-In the RxPlayer, the API will then keep track of which _Period Buffer_ is currently created, for which type of buffer.
+In the RxPlayer, the API will then keep track of which _PeriodBuffer_ is currently created, for which type of buffer.
 This facilitates:
-  - language switching on audio and text contents for any created _Period Buffer_.
+  - language switching on audio and text contents for any created _PeriodBuffer_.
   - reporting of it to the library user.

 ```